privacyresearchgroup/curve25519-typescript/README.md

 ## Usage

-Before getting into the details, here's a quick example of a Diffiee-Hellman key exchange
+Before getting into the details, here's a quick example of a Diffie-Hellman key exchange (not that you would ever do both key computations in one place!):

 ```typescript
 const curve = await Curve25519Wrapper.create()